On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent: Mathematical framework

 which is to be interpreted in the It\^o sense when $H=1/2$ and in the Young sense when $H>1/2$, and $\Gamma^k_{ij}$ are the Christoffel symbols of the Levi-Civita connection on $\mathcal{M}$ \cite{Chow2,Hsu}.

-Note the appearance of an extra advection term when $H=1/2$.
+Note the appearance of an additional advection term when $H=1/2$.
 This is due to the transformation of the Stratonovich formulation to the It\^o formulation in local coordinates (see, e.g., Example 3.3.5 in \cite{Hsu}).
-In contrast, the Young integral behaves like the Stratonovich integral in terms of change of coordinates \cite{Mishura:2017,Nourdin:2012}, and hence the extra advection term is absent when $H>1/2$; see Appendix 1 for more details.

-It is evident that the motility parameters in \eqref{SDE:local} are influenced by the inverse metric tensor and the Christoffel symbols of $\mathcal{M}$.
+In contrast, the Young integral behaves like the Stratonovich integral in terms of change of coordinates \cite{Mishura:2017,Nourdin:2012}, and hence the additional advection term is absent when $H>1/2$; see Appendix 1 for more details.
+Thus, the motility parameters in \eqref{SDE:local} are influenced by the inverse metric tensor and the Christoffel symbols of $\mathcal{M}$.
 In Section~\ref{res:man}, we will examine how the geometry of $\mathcal{M}$ affects the motility dynamics of a cell performing chemotaxis on a curved substrate.